dev-xero/dev-xero/README.md

 <section>
   <h3><b>Hey, I'm Xero</b></h3>
   <p>
     I'm a 3rd year CS student interested in backend systems and more recently Machine Learning.
 I enjoy learning different facets of programming in my free time.
-Some stuff I've done in the past (but not limited to) include: computer graphics, app development (android), and general, recreational programming.
+Some stuff I've done in the past include (but not limited to): computer graphics, app development (android), and general, recreational programming.
 You can find me on most places online as Xero.
 Nice to meet you :)
   </p>
 </section>